Yorkies are tiny little dogs with huge personalities.

-One good reason why they keep on barking has something to do with the formation of their ears.
-It makes their hearing acute and allows them to be alerted to all kinds of noises.
-Once they hear those sounds, the first thing that comes to their mind is to bark and assert dominance to let you know what seems to be responsible for the noise.
-It is why Yorkies are perfect as guard dogs.
+There are so many sounds that when they hear them, the first thing that comes to their mind is to bark and assert dominance, to let you know what seems to be responsible for the noise.
+It is why Yorkies are great as guard dogs.

 Barking In A Low Tone